 This hands-on course follows on from COMP 2629.
 Students, who already understand network design and TCP learn to work in teams to plan, install and administer the Microsoft Windows Server 2016 in a virtual environment using VMWARE.
 Students are required to provide their own SSD drive with 120 GB capacity for back-up each week.
 Participants will gain experience of administration practices used in a client /server network environment.
 Topics include: Design and Implement Active Directory, creating and maintaining users and groups, roaming profiles, DHCP, DNS, VPN, Terminal Services management, storage solutions using RAID, print servers, group policies, backup management, and an disaster recovery management.
 File management techniques using Dynamic Disks and RAID will also be discussed.
 There is an overview of troubleshooting, performance monitoring and the fine-tuning a MS Windows Server 2016 for optimal performance.
 This course also provides some preparation for the MCSE exam 70-741; however additional self-study is required before writing the certification exam.
 Participants will be prepared to continue on to COMP 4704 Applied Network Security prior to COMP 4912 Applied Virtual Networks.
 Upon successful completion of COMP 3700 Microsoft Windows Server Administration, students will be able to use built-in troubleshooting tools, monitor performance, and implement a security and recovery plan for Windows Server 2016.
 COMP 3700 will be offered every other term.

 Upon successful completion of this course, the student will be able to:

 COMP 3700 is offered as a part of the following programs:

 If you have a comment or question about this course, please complete and submit the form below.

+Interested in being notified about future offerings of COMP 3700 - Microsoft Windows Server 2016 Installation and Administration?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.